Impeachment Just Got Less Likely And 6 Other Takeaways From The Barr Letter

 After a 22-month investigation, the four-page letter is being viewed far differently by Democrats and Republicans, is almost certainly not the end of the story and will go down in political history.

 But it also has some tangible immediate effects, like making impeachment less likely.
-Here is that and 6 other takeaways:
+Here is that and six other takeaways:

 1. Impeachment just became less likely

 House Speaker Nancy Pelosi, D-Calif., has already set a very high bar for impeachment.
-"I'm not for impeachment," she told the Washington Post, adding, "Unless there's something so compelling and overwhelming and bipartisan, I don't think we should go down that path, because it divides the country."
+"I'm not for impeachment," she told The Washington Post, adding, "Unless there's something so compelling and overwhelming and bipartisan, I don't think we should go down that path, because it divides the country."

 There's nothing in the Mueller report, according to the Barr letter, that meets those thresholds.
 If there was "something so compelling and overwhelming," Barr would almost certainly have had to have written about it.
 At best, Democrats will pull at the obstruction string, hoping for evidence in a fuller version of the report or underlying documents that help make that case.